faisalaljishi/transaction_API/readme.md

 ## Admin

    Django provides a wonderful admin panel that can display objects in the database.
-It also allows you to display all information and  other objects related to an object directly on that same page, in a nice GUI that is quickly generated along with any changes you make.
+It also allows you to display all information and other objects related to an object directly on that same page, in a nice GUI that is quickly generated along with any model changes you may make.

    If quickly trying to demo/try the project, and you have been given access to the admin panel, the recommended method is accessing the user which you are modifying which will provide a nice view of all the Payers, Balances, Transactions, and FundQueues.